ustaxcourt/ef-cms/__10102-notes-delete-when-finished.md

 # 10102

+## Cases for testing during development

+- Regular case: 107-19L
+- Lead case: 102-67L

-## Questions for UX
+## Questions for UX/PO

-1. Should the "Docket entry description" textarea field have a restriction on its character length similar to "Additional order text" above?
+*Question*: Should the "Docket entry description" textarea field have a restriction on its character length similar to "Additional order text" above?
+*Answer*: Check docket entry description field for docket clerks.

-2. The test case says that the "Additional order text" field should be only 140 or 160 characters long.
+*Question*: The test case says that the "Additional order text" field should be only 140 or 160 characters long.
 Which is it?
+*Answer*: Check the stamp disposition workflow.

 ## Things to do

-1. Finish validation logic for StatusReportOrderResponseForm entity

-2. Update OrderResponse component to display validation messages (sequence, actions)
+1. Update OrderResponse component to display all validation messages

-3. Get logic working that conditionally includes the question that only applies to lead cases
+2. Get logic working that conditionally makes the first question required only if the case is a lead case

-4. Get logic working that conditionally allows the user to it the "Save as Draft" button depending on whether the minimum amount of fields are populated
+3. Get logic working that conditionally allows the user to it the "Save as Draft" button depending on whether the minimum amount of fields are populated

-5. Figure out how to handle the side-by-side form and in-progress PDF situation
+4. Figure out how to handle the side-by-side form and in-progress PDF situation

 ## Notes